OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

     // This is just an example of a basic operator node configuration addOperatorApi(
       express(),
-      // Identity information: mandatory for any PAF interaction {
+      // Information to identify the operator to other operators and participants {
-        // Name of the PAF participant
+        // Name of the participant
         name: 'Example operator',
         // Current public key
         currentPublicKey: {